Septias/bachelor-thesis/main.typ

 )

 === With <with>
-With-statements can precede any expression and introduce all fields of the given attrSet in the following body.
-This is a utility construct to reduce repetition in cases where many fields from an attrSet are needed.
-When specifying the packages for NixOS or Home-manager, it is not uncommon to prefix the list with `with pkgs` as the package list is very long most of the time.
+With-statements can precede any expression and introduce all fields of the given AttrSet in the following body.
+This is a utility construct to reduce repetition in cases where many fields from an AttrSet are needed.
+When specifying the packages for NixOS or Home-manager, it is not uncommon to prefix the list with `with pkgs;` as the package list is very long most of the time.

 #figure(
   caption: "with-statement",